All-optical quantum computing using cubic phase gates: Applications

 Up to now we have not considered the impact of an approximated controlled phase rotation gate yet.
 In order to do so, we optimize parameter sets $\bm{\lambda}$ of different length $L$ to maximize the fidelity of the approximation and its target state for $p_0=0$.
-The results are plotted in Fig.~\ref{successProbability}.
+The results are plotted in Fig.~\ref{CorrectionsABC}(c).
 They show that it is possible to achieve a practically perfect approximation to the controlled phase rotation gate with less than ten as well as fidelities over 96\% with merely five cubic QND gates.
 As a general rule, the more peaks the target state has, the more gates are needed to approximate it properly.
-Hence, states such as $+$-, qunaught, and hexagonal GKP states tend to need a higher squeezing as well as a higher operator count to achieve the same fidelities as the $\left|0\right>_{\text{GKP}}$ state.
-The resulting Wigner functions of the different GKP states considered here, given similar squeezing and operator counts, are shown in Fig.~\ref{Wigner}.
+Hence, states such as $+$, $-$, qunaught, and hexagonal GKP states tend to need a higher squeezing as well as a higher operator count to achieve the same fidelities as the $\left|0\right>_{\text{GKP}}$ state.
+The parameters needed to obtain the different GKP states and encodings are summarized in Table~\ref{table}, while the resulting Wigner functions of the GKP states considered here, given similar squeezing and operator counts, are shown in Fig.~\ref{Wigner}.

 Note that all these GKP states can be created using $2L+1$ cubic phase gates of the same gate strength.
 This is demonstrated in the exemplary circuit of Fig.~\ref{Schema} and is likely to be significant for their experimental feasibility.
 In fact, a recent experimental demonstration \cite{Fcpgexp} would correspond to a cubic-phase-gate strength parameter $r$ in Eq.~(\ref{CPGHeisenberg}) as $r \approx 0.17$.
-In App.~\ref{AppOPS} we present optimized parameter sets where for the scheme of Fig.~\ref{Schema} we can choose all gate strengths identical and below a value of 0.17.
+In Appendix~\ref{AppOPS} we present optimized parameter sets for the scheme of Fig.~\ref{Schema} where we can choose all gate strengths identical and below a value of 0.17.
 Weaker gate strengths may allow to improve the final state fidelities for larger gate concatenations.
-When sticking to the scheme of Fig.~\ref{Schema} the optimized non-identical gate strengths include a maximal value of $~0.13$ (see App.~\ref{AppOPS}).
+When sticking to the scheme of Fig.~\ref{Schema} the optimized nonidentical gate strengths include a maximal value of $~0.13$ (see Appendix~\ref{AppOPS}).
+For an easy comparison the amount of elementary gates as well as the maximal cubic-phase-gate strength $r_{max}$ needed to generate the different GKP states are also summarized in Table~\ref{GKPtable}.